Styles of Climbing Shoes

 Trad and Crack Climbing

 allows the toes to lay slightly flatter to fit into the crack, like the FiveTen Quantum, Five Ten Moccasym or Scarpa Vapor V. For long multi-pitch routes, you'll want a flatter, looser fitting shoe like the La Sportiva TC Pro.
 Shoes with a stiffer sole will allow you to stand on edges even when sized larger for comfort.
 They will also help prevent foot fatigue on longer days.
 Know that many shoes stretch significantly once worn-in.
 Unlined uppers are comfortable, but stretch more, and may leave you with a shoe that doesn't perform as well as you would like.
+We recommend the versatile La Sportiva Kataki for difficult climbs where you need to be able to use your feet in thin cracks and still need edging performance.

 Gym Climbing and Starting Out